RandomVOTVplayer/Goober-Generating-Station/Information/System-Classification.md

 **S.T.R.A.T.S**
 </br>
+An essential operation and safety philosophy that keeps you, your colleagues, and the public safe at all times!

 **S**tablize the reactor - ensure the reactor is always in a stable state at all times in a safe and controlled environment!
 </br>